Skip to Main Content

 Credo Reference This link opens in a new window

 An online, cross-searchable collection of reference books on a variety of subjects from more than 50 publishers.

 EBooks (Gale) This link opens in a new window

 Cross-searchable collection of over two thousand reference titles from Gale.
 Previously known as Gale Virtual Reference Library.

-Cross-searchable collection of more than 100 encyclopedias and handbooks from SAGE.
+Cross-searchable collection of encyclopedias and handbooks from the publisher SAGE.